corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 Where `<NUMBER>` is the port you want to open to SSH into the shell.

+The Docker image associated with each node can be configured in the `Dockerform` task.
+This will initialise *each* node in the `Dockerform` task with the specified Docker image.
+If you need nodes with different Docker images, you can edit the `docker-compose.yml` file with your preferred image.

 To run the Dockerform task, follow these steps:

 * Open the `build.gradle` file of your Cordapp project and add a new gradle task: